- Get Help

 Talk to someone you trust.
 Friend, parent, counsellor or someone else you trust to be supportive and non-judgmental.
 Here are some options:

-- Call the Sexual Assault Centre or Crisis line in your area.
+- Call the Victoria Sexual Assault Centre or Crisis line in your area.
 They can offer you support and information and you don't have to tell them anything you don't want to.
-You can contact our Crisis Line at 250-383-3232 or email@example.com
+You can contact our Crisis Line at 250-383-3232 or firstname.lastname@example.org

 - Counsellors: They are trained to help people deal with their problems.
 Find a counsellor you trust and feel safe with.
 You can find counsellors at sexual assault centres, schools, community centers, youth services and other places.
 Phone a crisis line to find counsellors in your area.